 Other Homer Laughlin Lines

-Homer Laughlin China Co. made literally thousands of patterns of china.
+Homer Laughlin China Co. made thousands of patterns of china.
 Some used the same basic shapes with various decaled designs.
-One of the most prolific Art Deco blanks was the Century shape developed in 1930 on which the kitschy Mexicali and Hacienda decals were applied among a number of other designs.
+One of the most prolific Art Deco blanks was the Century shape developed in 1930 on which the kitschy Mexicali and Hacienda decals were applied among many other designs.

 Here are a few of the many popular Homer Laughlin patterns sought by collectors today:

-Kitchen Kraft – Kitchen Kraft was an extension of the popular Fiesta line made by Homer Laughlin.
-In fact, it was advertised as Fiesta Kitchen Kraft when it was introduced in 1939.
+- Kitchen Kraft – Kitchen Kraft was an extension of the popular Fiesta line made by Homer Laughlin.
+It was advertised as Fiesta Kitchen Kraft when it was introduced in 1939.
 This line of bake and serve dinnerware was made in the original Fiesta colors of cobalt blue, light green, red, and yellow introduced in 1939.
 Although it was quite successful, it was discontinued in 1945, according to Replacements.com.

 Learn More About Homer Laughlin China